graphql/graphql.github.io/site/learn/Learn-Execution.md

 }
 ```

-But nothing prevent you for returning extra elements.
+But nothing prevents you for returning extra elements.
 For instance, returning in a reducer a pointer to its parent may be usefull.

 ```js